earchibong/devops_projects/kubenetes_03.md

 <br>

-*note:pvc is waiting for the first consumer to be created before binding the PV to a PV..hance the pending state*
+*note:pvc is waiting for the first consumer to be created before binding the PV to a PV..hence the pending state*

 <br>